Cavalier Telephone

 Cavalier Telephone is an American Local Exchange Carrier (NRCLEC) company, owned by parent company Windstream Communications operating in 16 states and DC throughout the eastern US.
-Cavalier founded in 1998, is an internet and telecommunications service provider, currently it provides voice, data services to businesses, residential, and government customers on a private network.
+Cavalier, founded in 1998, is an internet and telecommunications service provider.
+It currently provides voice, data services to businesses, residential, and government customers on a private network.

 Services

 Telephone

 Cavalier offers a number of different business telephone service plans for both local and long-distance calling.
 Rates vary based upon the number of optional features added to supplement basic telephone service.
 Residential services are provided, but the company does not accept new residential customers.

 Internet

-Cavalier offers high speed internet service through digital subscriber lines.
+Cavalier offers high-speed Internet service through digital subscriber lines.

 In 2008, Cavalier announced that they were partnering with Google to offer a telephone and high speed internet subscription package called "C2".
 The package included unlimited local and long-distance calling, 12 calling features, and DSL internet for $50 per month.
-However, use of the term "partnering" may have been misleading, as Google had no direct role in the internet or telephone service provided through C2, but rather the service was supplemented by Google Aps - a service offered free to individuals by Google itself.
+However, use of the term "partnering" may have been misleading, as Google had no direct role in the Internet or telephone service provided through C2, but rather the service was supplemented by Google APS - a service offered free to individuals by Google itself.